 Does my trailer boat insurance cover the trailer?

-Am I covered while towing my boat?
+Am I covered while towing my boat on Australian roads?

 Is my outboard motor covered against theft?

-Yes, comprehensive trailer boat policies cover outboard motor theft.
+Yes.
+Comprehensive trailer boat policies cover outboard motor theft.
 However, insurers may require that the outboard is secured with a lock when the boat is stored or parked.
 Some policies have specific sub-limits for outboard motors, so check your policy wording.

 Does my car insurance cover the boat while towing?